 Group sessions on books

 The 32 selected books represent a variety of literary genres and historical periods.
 Each session will consist of eight groups, with twenty participants in each.
 This structure encourages active participation.
 Participants may choose which group .
 It will be necessary to have read the assigned text in advance.
-In addition, materials will be provided to help participants prepare for each session.
+In addition, we will provide materials to help participants prepare for each session.

 This course is eligible for FUNDAE funding in accordance with rules and regulations .